Not sure where to start with your employee survey plans?

 In Insync’s view annual employee engagement surveys are here to stay.
 And for good reason.
 A large-scale organisation wide employee engagement survey provides a complete “health check” of the organisation and measures all key indicators for achieving sustainable high performance.

-Best practice organisations complement their annual employee survey with strategic pulse surveys throughout the year that measure the extent to which the key initiatives chosen for the year are being implemented well, gaining traction and bringing about measurable change throughout the organisation.
+Best practice organisations complement their annual employee satisfaction survey with strategic pulse surveys throughout the year that measure the extent to which the key initiatives chosen for the year are being implemented well, gaining traction and bringing about measurable change throughout the organisation.